Zach Zaidman

-Zach Zaidman is an American sportscaster for the Chicago Cubs radio network (since 2018) and play-by-play announcer for the DePaul Blue Demons men's basketball team on WSCR 670 AM.
+Zach Zaidman is an American sportscaster for the Chicago Cubs radio network (since 2018) and play-by-play announcer for the DePaul Blue Demons men's basketball team on WSCR 104.3 FM.
+In 2026, he was named the radio play-by-play announcer for the Chicago Sky WNBA team on WCSR.
 He was a Chicago Bears radio network sideline reporter from 2004 to 2018.